AbdulKarimBukhshAnsari/NoorShare/README.md

 # NoorShare
-This is a Web application build on Next Js to facilitate people to teach their skills to people and learn from others .
+This is a Mobile application built on react Native.